TobiOlajumoke/aws-bootcamp-cruddur-2023/journal/week1.md

 ### Docker Image
 A Docker image is a snapshot of an application and its dependencies.
 It's created by running the commands in a Dockerfile.
 You can think of an image as a blueprint for creating containers.

+### Docker Container
+A Docker container is a running instance of an image.
+You can think of a container as a lightweight, isolated virtual environment.
+Containers have their own file system, networking, and processes, but they share the kernel of the host operating system.

 ## References

 Good Article for Debugging Connection Refused